alcatrazEscapee/Cordy/docs/language.md

 # Cordy Language

 Cordy is a dynamically typed, interpreted, semi-functional / semi-procedural language, designed to be fast to write for scripting and solving puzzles.
-Its design is inspired by parts of Python, Rust, Haskell, Java, Haskell, and JavaScript.
+Its design is inspired primarily by Python, Rust, and Haskell.
 This document assumes some prior programming experience.

 ## Contents